 Resistor networks are Single In-line Packages (SIPs) that have multiple resistors in the package.
-Orientation of the component IS important.
-The network will have a dot at one end.
-This dot must be matched up with the white spot on the graphic on the circuit board.
+Orientation of the component MAY be important.
+The resistor network will have a dot at one end.
+Read the installation steps carefully - one of the resistor networks MUST be installed with the proper orientation.